GeomScale/volesti/GSoC18/Readme.txt

 I created a new class (stdVPolytope) in the header file polytopes.h.
 I implemented the member function is_in() using linear programming as it is described at http://www.cs.mcgill.ca/~fukuda/soft/polyfaq/node22.html.
 The linear program solver is in the header file solve_convex_hull_containment_lp.h.

 For the Chebychev ball computation we pick d+1 vertices and compute the chebychev ball of the simplex that they define.
-The function get_center_radius_inscribed_simplex() takes d+1 points as input and compute the chebychev center and radius.
+The function get_center_radius_inscribed_simplex() takes d+1 points as input and compute the chebychev center and radius (the algorithm is given at http://www-personal.umich.edu/~murty/Ballcenter2.pdf).

 Then we use ball walk for the random walk and check if the random point is inside the V-polytope with the new function is_in().